 Medical errors, or malpractice, can happen anywhere along the chain of medical attention.
 Errors happen either when documenting, providing medicines to patients, or transcribing.
 At any point of this chain, a nurse steps in to ensure that every detail is correctly captured.
-In the event that you, as a patient, have experienced a medical malpractice, you have the right to report it to one of our professional medical malpractice lawyers.
+In the event that you, as a patient, have experienced medical malpractice, you have the right to report it to one of our professional medical malpractice lawyers.

 A healthcare provider can be guilty of medical negligence because of failing to give quality medical care.
-The damages and errors that occur during treatment may cause a permanent damage or serious injury.
-For this reason, you should report any error that you experience during treatment.
+The damages and errors that occur during treatment may cause permanent damage or serious injury.
+For this reason, you should report any errors that you experience during treatment.

 If taken to a court of law, a judge may: